apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-api.en.rst

 Description
 ~~~~~~~~~~~

-A stat to track status is created for each host.
-The name is the host fqdn with a prefix of `proxy.process.host_status`.
-The value of
+A record to track status is created for each host.
+The name is the host fqdn.
-the stat is a string which is the serialized representation of the status.
-This contains the overall status and the status for each reason.
+This record contains the overall status and the status for each reason.
-The stats may be viewed using the `admin_lookup_records`_ rpc api or through the ``stats_over_http`` endpoint.
+The records may be viewed using the `admin_host_get_status` rpc api.

 Parameters
 ~~~~~~~~~~